 One of the keys to a successful marijuana crop is being able to store the harvested crop correctly.
 Cannabis growers can safely store marijuana that has been cured for about a year if it is stored in the right conditions.
-When stored properly, the marijuana will not lose its taste, smell or potency which is important in the marijuana business.
+When stored properly, the marijuana will not lose its taste, smell or potency which is important in long term marijuana storage.

 Storing your crop gives you better control of when to sell your product.
 If the market is flooded when your crop is harvested, you can store the product until a time when you can get a better price.
 Proper marijuana storage containers also allow you to sell during off-season periods when demand remains high but availability is low.

 To store your cured cannabis correctly, you will need a dark place that is temperature and humidity-controlled.
 Exposure to sunlight, water or dampness, or temperatures that are warm or hot or too cold can cause the crop to spoil.